mrbooshehri/my_devops-journey/docker/README.md

 small file and push it to a version control service and make different versions.

-**Note:** By default, the container being commited and its proccess will be pause while the image is commited.
+**Note:** By default, the container being committed and its process will be pause while the image is committed.

 ## Docker save
-Save an archive from the given image with all the nessesary layers as a ```.tar.gz``` file.
+Save an archive from the given image with all the necessary layers as a ```.tar.gz``` file.
 In other words it transforms an image to an archive file.